robdunn4/QSpice/QMdbSim_Project/README.md

 * 2025.02.26 - Initial release.
 Core code v0.3.0.
 * 2025.02.28 - Core code v0.3.1.
 Small change to accomodate AVR/PIC supply pin naming difference.
+* 2026.05.26 - Verified that the project continues to work with MPLabX 6.30 after changing the path to MDB.bat in implementation schematics.
+No additional changes are required.

 ## Implemented Devices